restfulapi/restful-api/README.md

 ##Adapting an Existing Service
 To support services that have a contract different than the service contract described above, a 'RestfulServiceAdapter' may be registered in the Spring application context.
 If an adapter is registered, it will be used by the RestfulApiController for all interaction with servcies.
 (Currently, only a single adapter may be registered, so it must be implemented to support all services that are used to support a RESTful API.)

-As a convenience, a 'RestfulServiceBaseAdapter' is included within this plugin to faciliate delegation to Banner XE services that extend the 'ServiceBase' found within the 'banner-core' plugin.
-(Note while this adapter is specific to Banner XE, this plugin has no dependencies on either Banner XE or the banner-core plugin.)

 ##<a id="filter-list"></a>Filtering
 As a convenience, the plugin provides a Filter class that includes a factory method (extractFilters) that may be used to create a list of Filter instances from the query parameters.
 The URL query parameters that may be used with this class must be in the format:
 ```